steipete/steipete.com/_posts/2020-10-18-growing-your-twitter-followers.md

 ## Extending Reach

 The more active followers you have on Twitter, the more fun it becomes.
-There’s no hack or shortcut for gaining followers, but there are various ways that can help you to steadily grow your audience.
+There’s no hack or shortcut for gaining followers, but there are various things you can do that can help you steadily grow your audience.

 ### Blog Posts